Build good mental health with coaching

 What is good mental health?

-Good mental health is the state of being able to act, think and feel the way you want to.
-It's the ability to live your life feeling generally positive about things, and to cope with negative events in a healthy way.
+Good mental health is the state of wellbeing that includes acting, thinking, and feeling the way you want to.
+It's the ability to live your life feeling generally positive about things and coping with negative emotions in a healthy way.

 It's close to happiness, but more on the 'wellbeing' side than the 'experiencing pleasure' side.

-Good mental health is a state; it's a condition that can come and go over time.
+Good mental health is a state; it's a condition that changes and is impacted in our everyday life.
 It can be promoted with intentional actions and lifestyle choices.
-It can be helped by medical intervention (whether that's pharmaceutical or psychological) and can be coached if you're unsure where to start.
+It can be helped holistically, with medical intervention (whether that's pharmaceutical or psychological) and can be coached if you're unsure where to start.

-Below, we'll take a look at why good mental health is important, how to improve your mental health, how to maintain it over the long term, and some other useful mental health tips.
+Below, we'll take a look at why good mental health is important, how to improve your mental health and maintain it over the long term, and some other useful mental health tips.

 Why is good mental health important?

-With a solid grasp on your mental health you'll be more in control of your emotions, both positive and negative.
+With a solid grasp of your mental health, you'll be more in control of your emotions, both positive and negative.

 If you have a bad day, that's fine and normal - you can deal with whatever happens and be back to baseline soon enough.
 If you're having a great day, you won't embarrass yourself socially by getting too amped up, or make promises you can't keep when feeling unnaturally optimistic.

 Your mental health doesn't just affect your day-to-day functioning.
 It can affect your relationships (at work and in your personal life) and your ability to make good decisions for your long-term future.
-It's amazing how your perception of circumstances can change not based on actual reality, but based on your limited viewpoint and chemical / hormonal balance within your body.
+It's amazing how your perception of circumstances can change not based on actual reality, but based on your limited viewpoint, brain chemicals, and hormonal balance within your body.
 If your mental health is good over the long term, life becomes more tolerable, enjoyable, and a time in which you can thrive.

-Positive mental health is important in the context of society, too: if most people have good mental health, their productivity at work will be better, the societal healthcare burden will be reduced, and people will be less at risk of committing crimes, becoming homeless, or relying on welfare assistance.
-Good mental health points towards good societal health.
+Positive mental health is important in the context of society, too: if most people have good mental health, their productivity at work will be better, and the societal healthcare burden will be reduced.
+Good mental health points to good societal health.

 The five fundamentals of good mental health